 Bubble Experiments - Quick, Easy and Fun!

 Making a really good bubble solution is crucial in performing these bubble experiments, so I've looked to the expert, Aurora Lipper to give us some tried and proven advice as well as a huge selection of bubble variations and experiment ideas.

 The first thing you need to know is how:

 To make the best bubbles,

 for your bubble experiments, you'll first need to make the best bubble solution.
 Gently mix together 12 cups cold water in a shallow tub with one cup green Dawn (or clear Ivory) dish soap.
 If it’s a hot dry day, add a few tablespoons of glycerin.
 (Glycerin can be found at the drug store.)
 You can add all sorts of things to find the perfect soap solution: lemon juice, corn syrup, maple syrup, glycerin… to name a few.
 Each will add its own properties to the bubble solution.
-(When I teach this class, I have buckets of each variation along with plain dish soap and water so we can compare.)

-Since 1996, Aurora Lipper has been helping families learn science.
+For all the details of these experiments, download the Bubble Experiments PDF by Aurora Lipper, from Supercharged Science and see for yourself how she has been helping families learn science.
 As a pilot, astronomer, engineer, rocket scientist, and university instructor, she can build laser light shows from tupperware and working radios from toilet paper.